On homological mirror symmetry of toric Calabi-Yau three-folds: Local mirror symmetry and torus fibrations

 An important invariant of integral affine manifolds with singularities is the monodromy representation of the fundamental group of $B_0$.
 In fact the existence of the flat connection and integrality gives a representation of Similarly we have the dual representation $\rho^*: \pi_1(B_0,p) \rightarrow \Gl(\Lambda^*_p)$.

 In \cite{G-Siebert2003} and \cite{GrSi_re_aff_cx}, Gross and Siebert describe how, in certain cases, from an affine manifold with singularities $(B, \Delta, \mathscr A)$ one can construct a mirror one, denoted $(\check{B}, \check{\Delta}, \check{\mathscr A})$.
 The associated spaces $X(B)$ and $X(\check B)$ are mirror to each other.
 We do not wish to go into the details of the general construction, but only give ad hoc constructions for the examples we need.
-In particular, we want a mirror pair of affine manifolds with singularities whose spaces $X(B)$ and $X(\check B)$ are homeomorphic, respectively, to $X$ and $\check X$.